-136 See Amiti, Redding, & Weinstein., supra note 122, at 22.
+137 See Fajgelbaum et al., supra note 134, at 27.

-Interestingly, Fajgelbaum et al.'s empirical analysis also shows that if other countries, including China, had not retaliated against US imposition of tariffs, US losses would have been smaller at -\$2.0 billion due to larger terms of trade effects - precisely what the theory predicts.
-137 Importantly, this result also emphasizes the economic risks associated with the US having started a trade war, i.e., an additional loss of -\$4.4 billion.
+associated with the US having started a trade war, i.e., an additional loss of \$4.4 billion.
 In addition, once the regional effects of foreign tariff retaliation are explicitly accounted for, the empirical evidence suggests that workers in strong Republican counties have borne the brunt of the trade war so far.
 This follows from the fact that US tariffs raised the cost of imported imports in these counties, and because retaliation has disproportionately been targeted at the US agricultural sector, notably the 25 percent Chinese tariff on US soybean imports.
-138 There is also evidence that foreign tariffs were explicitly targeted at districts that supported Trump in 2016, and that such targeting has been moderately successful, with Republican candidates faring worse in the 2018 Midterm elections.
+There is also evidence that foreign tariffs were explicitly targeted at districts that supported Trump in 2016, and that such targeting has been moderately successful, with Republican candidates faring worse in the 2018 Midterm elections.
 139

 Beyond the immediate economic effect of US trade policy, there is the broader issue of how it might impact the multilateral trading system.
-As noted in Section IV, the issue of China's trading practices is well-documented, but rather than seeking recourse through the WTO's dispute settlement mechanism, the US has deliberately chosen to proceed via "powerbased" bargaining.
-Specifically, it appealed to the WTO's national security exception in imposing tariffs on imports of steel and aluminum, and it unilaterally implemented tariffs on \$250 billion of Chinese imports under Section 301 of the US Trade Act of 1974 and after only an internal investigation by the Office of the United States Trade Representative (USTR).
-140
+As noted in Section IV, the issue of China's trading practices is well-documented, but rather than seeking recourse through the WTO's dispute settlement mechanism, the US has deliberately chosen to proceed via "power-based" bargaining.
+Specifically, it appealed to the WTO's national security exception in imposing tariffs on imports of steel and aluminum, and it unilaterally implemented tariffs on \$250 billion of Chinese imports under Section 301 of the US Trade Act of 1974 after only an internal investigation by the Office of the United States Trade Representative (USTR).